abhi0395/qsoabsfind/docs/index.rst

 GitHub repository
 -----------------

 The source code is available on GitHub.
-Please see the `qsoabsfind repo <https://github.com/abhi0395/qsoabsfind>`_.
+Please see the `qsoabsfind <https://github.com/abhi0395/qsoabsfind>`_ repo.

 Citation